What’s the Way to Wellville?

 What support will be available to Wellville 5 communities?

-The five selected Wellville communities will receive support from HICCup and its partners in five areas:
+The five selected Wellville communities will receive support in five areas:

 - Challenge: the projects each community undertakes will be evaluated using clearly defined metrics to be developed in consultation with the communities and a team of experts.
 This will help each community see clearly the results of their efforts.
 “The Challenge” will also generate heightened visibility and publicity for participating communities and partners.

 - Navigators: one per community, who work with local leadership teams to engage broader support, partners and vendors to develop, integrate and finance efforts to cultivate health.

 - HealthMart: a network of experts, collaborators and solution providers to help Wellville communities understand and shape behavior, environment and culture, while creating new business models and markets for the cultivation of health.